 To take this theory a step further, let’s think about what’s been happening in the South.
 In the past few months, there has been a lot of controversy concerning statues of Confederate generals being removed from public spaces.
 As a modern Southerner, I have felt conflicted by this issue.
-Let me be clear, I wholeheartedly agree they should be removed and placed in museums.
+Let me be clear, I wholeheartedly agree they should be removed and placed in places that are appropriate for remembering history: museums, historic battlefields, and historic cemeteries.
 They are part of our past and while they shouldn’t be forgotten, they are also a painful reminder to our African-American neighbors, friends, and family that their ancestors were held in bondage and that there are still terrible injustices taking place today based strictly on the color of one’s skin.
 Nonetheless, it has hurt my heart a little to see some of these statues taken down.
 Viewing this controversy through the lens of the Confederate generals actually being Confederate Alfar, the whole mess (and my conflicted feelings) makes more sense.

 I grew up hearing, “the [Civil] war ain’t over.”
 In a sense, I suppose they were right.
 The fight we face today, however, isn’t really about the outcome of the war nor is it over the statues themselves.
 The fight is really over the soul of the South and all of the United States.
 The continued power given to the Confederate Alfar is holding us back and it’s why there’s a conflict over this issue at all.
 We’ve been feeding them power for the past 150+ years.
 That’s why it’s so hard for some people to let them go, we gave them power over us.